ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 If you want to use [[= product_name_cloud =]], you need to follow [installation process](install_on_ibexa_cloud.md) and check the [requirements](requirements.md#ibexa-cloud-requirements-and-setup).

 To use [[= product_name_cloud =]], you must make arrangements with [[= product_name_base =]] to get and set up a user account.
-To do it, contact [[= product_name_base =]] team by filling up the form available at this link: https://www.ibexa.co/about-ibexa/contact-us.
+To do so, contact your Partner Manager, or Sales representatives team, or fill out the form available at this link: https://www.ibexa.co/about-ibexa/contact-us.

 When you have an account, you can log in to https://console.ibexa.cloud.